Skip to content

 export AIRLOCK_AGENT=openclaw

-export AIRLOCK_SECRET=your-api-secret # matches server.api_secret in airlock.yaml
+export AIRLOCK_SECRET=your-agent-token # matches agents.openclaw.token in airlock.yaml

 Alternatively, use OpenClaw's plugin config: